CollectionBuilder/cb-docs/docs/repository/clone.md

 On the left, the "Current repository" button lists the repository you just cloned.
 In the middle, you can check your current branch (it should say *main*), and on the right there is a button that allows you to "**Fetch origin**," "**Pull origin**," or "**Push origin**."

-As you work, these button allows you to sync the local version of your repository with the version on GitHub, using Git to push and pull changes between them.
+As you work, this button allows you to sync the local version of your repository with the version on GitHub, using Git to push and pull changes between them.

 ## Clone on Command Line